ROB GRAAFLAND

 In 1920 he was invited by the society Netherlands Abroad (Nederland in den Vreemde) for an exhibition in Brighton, Blackpool, Bradford, Sunderland and London.
 Graafland did not travel to England, instead he sent 'Young Love' ('Jonge liefde') and 'Joy of Life' ('Levensvreugde').

-From 27 December 1920 to 7 January 1921 he took part in an exhibition of the Art Society of Limburg Province (Limburgsche Kunstkring) in Maastricht.
+From 27 December, 1920 to 7 January, 1921 he exhibited with the Art Society of Limburg Province (Limburgsche Kunstkring) in Maastricht.

 And in December 1922 he was invited by the Art Society of 's-Hertogenbosch ('s Hertogenbosche Kunstkring) for a large exhibition; 160 works of art represented the visual arts of the provinces Brabant and Limburg.
 This was Graafland's last exhibition until July 1935.